 to see a short personal background of each.

-John S. Adams, David Broden, Audrey Clay, Janis Clay, Pat Davies,
+S. Adams, David Broden, Audrey Clay, Janis Clay (executive director), Pat Davies, Paul Gilje,

 Kemper, Ted Kolderie,

-Tim McDonald, Bruce Mooty, John Mooty, Jim Olson, Paul Ostrow, Wayne
+Dan Loritz, Marina Lyon, Tim McDonald, Bruce Mooty, Jim Olson, Paul Ostrow

 Popham, Dana Schroeder, Clarence Shallbetter, and Fred Zimmerman